zeyadessa223/angularproject/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Libraries.
+NgxPaginate to apply paigantion for users which is two pages each page has six users  by using paginate pipe.
+NgxSpinner to apply lazy loading for fetching data.
+I used also CSS & CSS3 to apply some aniamtons on my project.